 - After all data has been uploaded, send DeleteAll.
 If this command is not sent, old data will not be overwritten, preventing use of the entire memory capacity. - Send QS to put the 25plus in quiescent (sleep) state until ready to redeploy.
 Quiescent current is only 70 microamps, so the batteries can be left in place without significant loss of capacity. - 5.
 Drag the desired file(s) from the window into the desired location on your computer; note that this does not delete the file(s) from the 25plus memory.
 Alternatively, copy the desired file(s) and paste them into the desired location on your computer. - 6.
+To delete the files that you copied onto your computer: Select the desired file(s) and click Delete on your keyboard. - 7.
 Ensure all data has been uploaded by reviewing and processing the data: - A. Use Seasave to display the raw (unprocessed) hexadecimal data in engineering units (see Verifying Contents of Configuration (.xmlcon) File and Seasave's manual / Help files). - B. Use SBE Data Processing to process and plot the data (see Processing Data Using SBE Data Processing and SBE Data Processing's manual / Help files).